-When you think about career choices are brain waves on your mind?
-If you love technology and the inner-workings of the human brain, a career in neurodiagnostic technology might be your future path.
+If you love technology and the inner-workings of the human brain, a career in neurodiagnostic technology might be a great fit.

-In this fascinating career, neurodiagnostic technologists are at the forefront of contemporary medicine, working with the latest diagnostic equipment to read and study the brain, as well as nervous system activity.
+In this fascinating allied health career, neurodiagnostic technologists (also known as NDTs and EEGs) are on the cutting edge of medicine, working with the latest equipment to study activity in the brain and nervous system.

 What Do Neurodiagnostic and EEG Techs Do?

 Neurodiagnostic technologists record and study electrical activity in the brain and the nervous system to help doctors diagnose neurological issues.
 These can include – but aren’t limited to – Parkinson’s, multiple sclerosis, Alzheimer’s, epilepsy, migraines, brain tumors, and traumatic brain injuries (TBI).

 An NDT conducts testing, records electrical activity using diagnostic equipment, reads the test results, and shares their findings with a doctor or neurologist (who uses these results to determine a diagnosis).

 An EEG (short for electroencephalogram) is a specific tool in the field of neurodiagnostic technology.
 You’ve probably seen a character in a movie with small electrodes attached to their head.
 These specific tests are used to diagnose brain damage and disorders.

 Many training programs in neurodiagnostic technology prepare students to work in a range of areas, including EEGs, sleep testing, and intraoperative neuromonitoring.